Estes Park, Colorado: Early history

-In 1873, Englishwoman Isabella Bird, the daughter of an Anglican minister, came to the United States.
-Landing at San Francisco, she came overland to Colorado, where she borrowed a horse and set out to explore the Rocky Mountains with a guide, the notorious James Nugent, aka 'Rocky Mountain Jim'.
+Bird, the daughter of an Anglican minister, came overland to Colorado, where she borrowed a horse and set out to explore the Rocky Mountains with a guide, the notorious James Nugent, aka 'Rocky Mountain Jim'.
 She wrote A Lady's Life in the Rocky Mountains, a memoir of their travels, including the breathtaking ascent of Longs Peak, where she was literally hauled up the steep pitches "like a bale of goods."

 On June 19, 1874, Rocky Mountain Jim and neighbor Griff Evans (see above) had an argument.
 Having had bitter history with each other, Nugent and Evans hated each other and were deep personal rivals when it came to tour guiding tourists.
 The argument escalated until Evans blasted Jim in the head with his rifle shotgun.
 Evans then traveled to Fort Collins to file an assault charge against Nugent, but he was arrested and tried for first degree murder when Jim Nugent died on September 9, 1874, of the bullet wound.
 Evans was put on trial, but the case was soon dismissed due to the lack of witnesses to the shooting.
 On August 9, 1875, the Loveland court-house acquitted Evans of any charges in the case.

 William Henry Jackson photographed Estes Park in 1873.

 Alex and Clara (Heeney) MacGregor arrived soon after and homesteaded at the foot of Lumpy Ridge.
 The MacGregor Ranch has been preserved as a historic site.
 In 1874, MacGregor incorporated a company to build a new toll road from Lyons, Colorado, to Estes Park.
 The road became what is today U.S. Highway 36.
 Before that time, however, the "road" was only a trail fit for pack horses.
 The improved road brought more visitors into Estes Park; some of them became full-time residents and built new hotels to accommodate the growing number of travelers.

-In 1884, Enos Mills (1870-1922) left Kansas and came to Estes Park, where his relative Elkanah Lamb lived.
+In 1884, Enos Mills (1870–1922) left Kansas and came to Estes Park, where his relative Elkanah Lamb lived.
 That move proved significant for Estes Park because Mills became a naturalist and conservationist who devoted his life after 1909 to preserving nearly a thousand square miles of Colorado as Rocky Mountain National Park.
 He succeeded and the park was dedicated in 1915.

-Enos Mills' younger brother Joe Mills (1880-1935) came to Estes Park in 1889.
+Enos Mills' younger brother Joe Mills (1880–1935) came to Estes Park in 1889.
 He wrote a series of articles about his youthful experiences for Boys Life which were later published as a book.
 After some years as a college athletics coach, he and his wife returned to Estes Park and built a hotel called The Crags on the north side of Prospect Mountain, overlooking the village.
 They ran that business in the summer while he continued his coaching career in winters at University of Colorado in Boulder.